markbrockhoff/stencil-component-starter/README.md

 ```

 This will install all dependencies and build everything.
-At the end you will see the error Property 'modelValue' is missing in type..." as described in the [issue](https://github.com/ionic-team/stencil-ds-output-targets/issues/233).
+At the end you will see the error "Property 'modelValue' is missing in type..." as described in the [issue](https://github.com/ionic-team/stencil-ds-output-targets/issues/233).

 ## Fixing the problem